BenjBarral/Cage-Based-Deformation-MVC/README.md

 ## Usage
 ### Dependencies
 You need the [LibIGL](https://github.com/libigl/libigl) library.
-Put the libigl folder two levels above this repository.
+Put the libigl source code folder two levels above this repository.

 ### Building and running the code
 Build using CMake and the CMakeLists.txt provided.